What a First-Time Visitor Notices in the First 10 Seconds on a Website

 First Impressions: “What Is This About?”

-Ten seconds might seem short, but it's enough for a visitor to land on your website, scan it, and decide whether to stay or leave.
+Ten seconds might seem short, but it is enough time for someone to land on your website, scan it, and decide whether to stay or leave.

-That first impression isn't careful or logical—it's instant.
-If your message isn't clear right away, most people won't stay long enough to figure it out.
+That first impression happens almost instantly.
+If your message is not clear right away, most people will not stay long enough to figure it out.

 Visual Simplicity vs Overload